With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 Mint contains menthol and furthermore carotenoids, flavonoids as well as vitamins and trace elements.
 Lastly, this herb has also been linked to helping people with asthma, fatigue, headaches, depression and memory problems.

-10. Kiwi blackberry infused water
+10. Kiwi blackberry infused drink

-This delicious detox water combination with kiwis and black berries makes a perfect summer drink.
+This delicious combination with kiwis and black berries makes a perfect summer drink.
 Mix some kiwi slices and blueberries in a large 2-quart glass jar, fill it up with water and let it sit in your fridge for at least one hour.

 Kiwis contain a lot of vitamin A and E and help relieve your body from free radicals.
 Blackberries have on top also amazing anti-aging properties.
 Add some lemon slices if you like.